The Strangers: Chapter 1 (2024) Review – An Entirely Pointless And Turgid Reboot

 That was my immediate thought upon hearing about this movie.
 I am not sure why this series needed to be rebooted; especially in the form of a trilogy.
 After all, this is a story without legs, as it is.
 Random killers killing random people; there is really nothing to expand on.
 Apparently, director Renny Harlin disagreed and has three movies worth of crap to bore us with from the Strangers’ world.
 Yay!

 This is going to be one continuous story brought to you over three chapters.
 The first of which we are looking at today, the second of which is coming in October (actually didn’t release for a whole year because of the poor reception this film received, check out our review right here) and the third sometime in 2026.
-I hope you are excited, because I sure wasn’t and watching chapter 1 didn’t help.
+I hope you are excited, because I sure wasn’t and watching Chapter 1 didn’t help.
 This is an absolute yawn-fest of a horror movie.

-The story follows late twenties couple Maya (Madelaine Petsch) and Ryan (Froy Gutierrez) as they head out on a road trip.
+The story follows late-twenties couple Maya (Madelaine Petsch) and Ryan (Froy Gutierrez) as they head out on a road trip.
 After stopping at a sketchy diner in a backwater town, the pair return to their car to find it won’t start.
-Offered help by the local mechanic, they accept and decide to stay in a local Air B’n’B for the night.
+Offered help by the local mechanic, they accept and decide to stay in a local Airbnb for the night.
 Little do they realise that they are in for a less than hospitable welcome from the local crazies.

 The Strangers: Chapter 1 is more of the same.
-It is a redux of the Strangers’ formula only extended over a series of movies rather than condensed into one.
+It is a redux of the Strangers formula only extended over a series of movies rather than condensed into one.
 That might be fine for some but you are going to lose a lot of what made the original work by stretching it out.
 First of all, we spend way too long getting into the story.

 Maya and Ryan bum around the town for a silly amount of time and there is way too much canoodling between the two.
 It takes a long time to get into the action and the entire first half feels woefully padded.
 We really don’t need to know anything at all about these characters.
-You can just drop us in right before the action starts and avoid a lot of the pointless preamble.
-The question is, how would you stretch that out into three movies?
-The plot is already paper thin as it is.

-Secondly, when the action starts.
-The intense, claustrophobic, and deliberately helpless feeling of the original movie simply isn’t there.
+Secondly, when the action starts, the intense, claustrophobic, and deliberately helpless feeling of the original movie simply isn’t there.
 Instead, we have an extended and protracted game of cat and mouse that goes on forever.

-It’s so formulaic and cliched that it plays out like a game of “guess the horror trope”.
+It’s so formulaic and clichéd that it plays out like a game of “guess the horror trope”.
 You will know what is coming at every turn.
 Tension is completely absent, the scares are away on their own vacation somewhere else, and it is very difficult to stay invested.

 A big part of the problem is that the villains here feel entirely less capable than they did in the original.
 They are still omnipresent in that cheesy slasher way but they are kind of bumbling and a bit incapable.
 Maya and Ryan are afforded numerous chances to escape purely so the chase sequences can be padded out even further.
 It feels like it goes on forever.

-Utterly Predictable
+Utterly predictable

 Earlier, I briefly touched on how predictable The Strangers: Chapter 1 is but I feel that point needs some emphasis.
 There are no surprises at all and not a single hint of ingenuity present in this entire film.
 It’s almost as if each single shot was specifically designed to loudly project every scare.
 Every scene follows an obvious and apparent path meaning there isn’t a single moment that you won’t see coming.
 Even the final moments are easily guessed, right up until the last second.